stadiamaps/ferrostar/guide/src/jetpack-compose-customization.md

 ### Camera

 TODO: Ability to override the built-in camera behavior (probably define a protocol for this).

+### Adding map layers

+You can add your own overlays to the map as well (any class, including `DynamicallyOrientingNavigationView`)!
+The `content` closure argument lets you add more layers.
+See the demo app for an example.

 ## Customizing the instruction banners